-April, 2017 – My first visit to Sabino Canyon was on a glorious spring day, made even better by the intense ocotillo blooming red against brilliant blue skies.
+April 10, 2017 – My visit to Sabino Canyon was on a glorious spring day, made even better by the intense ocotillo blooming red against brilliant blue skies.

 I stopped in Tucson mainly to stay at Catalina State Park since I’d heard so much about the beautiful scenery, as well as how great the campground is.
 When I posted on Facebook about staying there, I started hearing from friends that I shouldn’t miss a visit to Sabino Canyon.
 Once I finally made it over there, I was shocked that I hadn’t heard of this before, much less put it on a must-see list.
 It’s there for good now!